Deano10134/python-p3-instance-methods/README.md

 ***

-## The Behavior of Objects
+## The Behaviour of Objects

 Objects on their own don't do very much.
-In order to see the behavior of an object, we need to interact with it to elicit a response.
+In order to see the behaviour of an object, we need to interact with it to elicit a response.
 There are certain strategies for interacting with objects that allow us to access their data and functionality from the outside.